|

 In meditation, there are three aspects: the one who is doing the meditation (i.e. the subject), the object of meditation (i.e. God), and the act or process (i.e. the rapport that the subject is trying to establish with the object).
 Proper meditation or the culmination of meditation occurs when the three factors --meditator, object of meditation, and act of meditation-- coalesce and merge into one.
 In the state of meditation, the meditator, the object of his meditation and the process of meditation have fallen away and there is only One, and that One is God.
 All that may change has fallen away, and That Thou Art (Tat Twam Asi) is the state that exists.
 It is an experience of unity (without the meditator being conscious of himself).
 As one gradually returns to his customary and habitual state of consciousness, the lamp (jyothi) is again placed in the heart and kept lighted there throughout the day.

-Conversations with Sathya Sai Baba, XLIX, by John Hislop
+Conversations with Sathya Sai Baba, XLIX,

 Equipoise (samadhi) is the culmination of meditation; it transcends all states of physical consciousness: conscious, subconscious, and unconscious.
 It is a state that transcends the mind; it is super consciousness --the intelligence is steady.
 Sama means balanced state, and dhee means the intellect.
 Samadhi means a balanced and steadied condition of the intellect --equal-minded in all circumstances, heat or cold, good or bad, joy or sorrow.